-Although this is not a criterion under DFARS 252.245-7003(c), during a PMSA the PA reviews whether the contractor complies with this contractual requirement.
-The PA should not cite failure to comply with the self-assessment criteria alone as a significant deficiency in the audit report or BSAS.
+\ Although this is not a criterion under pre-2025 versions of DFARS 252.245-7003(c), during a PMSA the PA reviews whether the contractor complies with this contractual requirement.
+The PA should not cite failure to comply with the self-assessment criteria alone as a significant deficiency or material weakness in the audit report or BSAS unless the contractor has one or more contracts with the January 2025 version of the clause.

-A self assessment process that discovers deficiencies, identifies the root causes, and implements effective corrective action, indicates a healthy property management system.
+A self-assessment process that discovers deficiencies, identifies the root causes, and implements effective corrective action, indicates a healthy property management system.

-Contractor self assessments typically fall under two constructs:
+Contractor self-assessments typically fall under two constructs:

-1. Formal/structured.
+- 1. Formal/structured.
 Based on:

-- Generally Accepted Government Audit Standards, DCMA's traditional approach, Maturity models-with appropriate process-oriented criteria, - Metrics and statistical process control techniques, or ISO process reviews. - Note: ISO audits, internal or external, do not fulfill this requirement, as they do not typically address all of the process requirements set forth in the FAR clause, FAR 52.245-1, - International Standards for the Professional Practice of Internal Auditing (Institute of Internal Auditors), or - A combination of the above.
+- Generally Accepted Government Audit Standards, DCMA's traditional approach, Maturity models-with appropriate process-oriented criteria,

+- Metrics and statistical process control techniques, or ISO process reviews.

+- Note: ISO audits, internal or external, do not fulfill this requirement, as they do not typically address all of the process requirements set forth in the FAR clause, FAR 52.245-1,

+- International Standards for the Professional Practice of Internal Auditing (Institute of Internal Auditors), or

+- A combination of the above.

-2. Informal
+- 2. Informal

 - Less structured; less complex

 - Walk-throughs

 - Interviews or discussions with personnel

 - Double checking property records and documentation

-Contractor self assessments may range from simple reviews or validations to highly complex audits and assessments, depending on the complexity of the contractor's property management system.
-It is recognized that small business concerns typically will not have as sophisticated, detailed, and extensive a self- assessment program as large business contractors.
+Contractor self-assessments may range from simple reviews or validations to highly complex audits and assessments, depending on the complexity of the contractor's property management system.
+It is recognized that small business concerns typically will not have as sophisticated, detailed, and extensive a self-assessment program as large businesses.